Yorkshire Wildlife Park: Rehabilitation Centre

 The Rehabilitation Centre is an educational facility to educate visitors on the park's global conservation efforts and rescue work focused on animals in poor conditions in other collections.
 Over the years, the Centre has exhibited several rescued species in a series of large, temporary exhibits.
 The rehomed species are often held until they can move elsewhere in the park, or until new homes in other zoos are found.

 The first residents were four Ussuri brown bears rescued from a zoo in Japan.
 However, all four were elderly and in poor health upon their arrival and the last died eighteen months after coming to the park.
 The next resident was a fifth male polar bear, called Rasputin, who arrived in late 2019.
 Rasputin moved to a zoo in Estonia early in 2021.

 After Rasputin's departure, the Rehabilitation Centre was converted into the second Project Polar reserve, to house Flocke and her cubs, who Rasputin had fathered at their previous zoo.
 Currently, Flocke and her daughter Tala reside in the second reserve.

 Other animals

-Other notable animals in the park's collection include red-necked wallabies, swamp wallabies, African wild dogs, Visayan warty pigs, Bactrian camels, okapis, roloway monkeys, kirk's dik-diks, the various species of reptiles and invertebrates featured in handling and educational displays, and the newest arrivals, the cheetahs.
+Other notable animals in the park's collection include red-necked wallabies, swamp wallabies, African wild dogs, Visayan warty pigs, Bactrian camels, okapis, roloway monkeys, kirk's dik-diks, cheetahs and a new colony of African penguins.